prajwalkhairnar/abbreviations_py/README.md

 # abbreviations_py

 `abbreviations_py` is a Python package that provides a convenient way to abbreviate and normalize text.
-It offers functionality to clean text by replacing common abbreviations with their full forms, removing punctuations and hashtags.
+It offers functionality to clean text by replacing common abbreviations with their full forms, removing punctuations and hashtags.<br><br>
+<a href = 'https://prajwalkhairnar.github.io/abbreviations_py/'><b>Click here for the documentation</b><a>.

 ## Installation